tgenovese/rcl_interfaces-release/type_description_interfaces/QUALITY_DECLARATION.md

 ### Copyright Statements [3.iv]

-The copyright holders each provide a statement of copyright in each source code file in `builtin_interfaces`.
+The copyright holders each provide a statement of copyright in each source code file in `type_description_interfaces`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.